vipulchaudhary16/social-media-api-express/project.md

 3. **dotenv** - to give security to our configuration credentials
 4. **helmet** - securing request headers
 5. **morgan** - login middleware, shows result taken time

+### We have .env files, which having,

+1. MongoDB Atlas connection URI